cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 before, these people love what they do.
 And there's nothing better than seeing that something you are proud of is useful for other people.

-Stay tuned for my next post where I'll give you the code I wrote to do all of the things I recommended before.
+Stay tuned for my next post where I'll give you the code I wrote to do all the things I recommended before.
 I'll put my money where my mouth is and present my ontology that led to building this curation environment and ultimately writing this post - the [Curation of Neurodegeneration Supporting